Data Schema & Validation

 conversion_value |

-Float (USD) | Revenue attributed to this conversion.
+Float | Revenue attributed to this conversion.
 Set to 0.0 for non-converting rows.
-Used by the LTV (Tweedie) model.
+Used by the LTV model.
 Note: If your data contains no revenue variance (e.g., all 0s or 1s), the system automatically enters Binary Conversion Mode.
-The LTV model is disabled, and every conversion is fixed at $1.00.
+The LTV model is disabled, and every conversion is assigned a fixed value of 1.00 in your campaign currency.
 This is ideal for CPA-focused campaigns. |

 Hard Limits